002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 * The equirectangular projection will be visible in the sketch window.
 It's obviously distorted but with experience you can understand what's going on and program your sketch accordingly.

-* I also tell Camera3D what background color I want and move the camera to the origin, for simplicity.
+* Camera3D needs to know the sketch's background color.

+* The first three parameters to the ``camera`` method specify the coordinates for the camera location.
+Moving the camera to the origin simplifies sketch design.

+*  The second three parameters to the ``camera`` method specify the coordinates of the center of the scene and will appear in the center of the equirectangular projection.
+The magnitude of a vector going from the first set of coordinates to the second is not important.

 Testing
 -------

-When I am ready to test it out with an online 360 player, I change it to this:
+When I am ready to test a sketch with an online 360 player, I change it to this:

 .. code-block:: java